Transfer:

 Also Read – Want to Convert DVDs into MP4 Format?
 Discover the Benefits!

-- You can’t easily share them.
+- Share them easily.
 By that, I mean you can’t have one, and your mom, and your sister, etc. Either you lend them yours (with all of the risks associated), or you make copies, all of which all have the same risks.

-- You can’t play them on multiple devices.
-DVD players only. (understand that a video on a DVD is comprised of multiple files, VOB file type.
-There are some programs than can play VOB files on Windows, but only one file at a time – not the entire set of VOB files that make up a DVD).
-For any other device, the DVD must be converted to something else.
-Mp4 and its many variations and options is that something else that is most widely used.
+- Play them on multiple devices.
+DVD players only.
+(VOB files are the format for DVD videos.
+Multiple files on a DVD, convert to video through a plaer.
+There are some programs that can play VOB files on Windows, but only one file at a time – not the entire set of VOB files that make up a DVD.
+To take advantage of today’s technology, convert DVDs to a universal format.
+Mp4 and its many variations and options is that something else and is the most popular.
 Don’t be caught under the assumption that a DVD can just be copied to your computer and played or that it is a valid backup!

 Benefits When you Convert DVD to mp4 (Digitized)

-- They can be transferred to and from these devices through the internet (cloud, email, etc), both your own and to share with others
+- Mp4 transfers to and from these devices through the internet (cloud, email, etc), both your own devices and to share with others

 - They can’t break.

-- They can be backed up to hard drives, other computers, external drives, and many cloud options.
+- Mp4s back up to hard drives, other computers, external drives, and many cloud options.

 - Digitized files can be edited, easily picking out just those scenes that you want to keep, combined with other clips, color corrected, sound enhanced, and other tweaking.